Duran914/test-framework/README.md

 ### initiate_test()
 The initiate_test function must come immediately after creating a new instance of the USI class.
 This function creates all necessary configurations for webdriver.
-Script will fail without this function
+Script will fail without this function.

 #### *Example:*<br>
 ```Python
 initiate_test()
 ```
-* No arguments required, all nessasary data should be passed after creating a new instance of the USI class.
+* No arguments required, all nessasary data will be passed after creating a new instance of the USI class.

 #